andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 > **Note:** The `-F 99` means that iperf samples at a rate of 99 samples per second.
 Sampling isn't perfect: if the CPU does something very shortlived between samples, the profiler will not capture it!

-Now, copy the flamegraphs to your local system for analysis.
+Now, we'll copy the flamegraphs to our local system for analysis.
 You can access the flamegraphs of my test runs here:

 * [IRQ smp affinity - flamegraph 0](../src/rss-irq-affinity-and-rps/irq_smp_affinity.0/flamegraph.html)
 * [IRQ smp affinity - flamegraph 1](../src/rss-irq-affinity-and-rps/irq_smp_affinity.1/flamegraph.html)